 What you’ll need:

-- A clear glass
+- A hair dryer

 Learn how to make a snowflake using borax and a few other easy to find household items.
 Find out how crystals are formed in this fun crystal activity, experiment with food coloring to enhance the look and keep your finished … Continue reading